 Telemetry and other remote sensing/control systems are employed at various sites with irrigation scheduling based on up to the minute soil moisture data transmitted automatically from soil moisture probes strategically positioned across the irrigated fields.

 The agronomic teams at each farm undertake significant research and trial programs, ensuring that the company is at the forefront of best practice such as new varieties, new production techniques, enhanced irrigation scheduling and the latest developments in crop biotechnology.

-Auscott operates cotton ginning facilities in its four valleys of operation
+Auscott operates cotton ginning facilities in its three valleys of operation

 Cotton Ginning: machinery for removal of cotton seeds and other material from cotton lint